open-contracting/standard/standard/docs/en/02_key_concepts/03_identifiers.md

 * There is no implied relationship between the tender.item with id 3 and the award.item with id 3: these could be entirely different items
 * There is a relationship between the award.items with id 3 and 4 in the first release, and with award.id of 3 and 4 in the second release.
 The second release should be interpreted as updating items 3 and 4, and adding a new item, 5.

-#### Document ID

-Document IDs should be treated the same as Item ID.